olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 a less visible and valued contributor to your organization.
 I hope this post can help you convince anyone who might still doubt that communicating remotely still has to be a pain.

+[^1]: Although cheaper, the Audio-Technica microphone doesn't come with a pop filter unlike the RODE NT-USB, but you can thankfully pick one of those up for fairly cheap and mount it on the microphone boom arm.

 [1]: /posts/in-sight/#point-the-light-toward-you
 [2]: /posts/loud-and-clear/#dynamic-cardioid-microphones